Physical Spirituality

 I think not: The sentience that is conscious is making the choice.

 In the next chapter I show how our lives are dominated by architectivity, through environmental and social pressures, and because our sense of insecurity requires that we be in control at all times.
 Under these pressures, our architective sentience insists on consciousness while our connective sentience is considerably less anxious, so architective consciousness becomes our default, only to be released - perhaps - when not under architective pressure.
-It is an architective judgement that is made as to whether or not our architective consciousness can be released.
+It is an architective judgment that is made as to whether or not our architective consciousness can be released.
 Architective consciousness can become so habituated that an architective consciousness will always choose itself.
 A connective consciousness, on the other hand, will happily let go.

 The habituation of architective consciousness is probably a trait we acquire in order to accommodate the overwhelming dominance of architectivity in our world.
 It is quite likely that as babies, or at least before becoming aware of our need to consciously respond to architective pressures, that the connective mode of consciousness was our default.